-Testing for ATM, CDH1, BARD1, CHEK2, NFI, PTEN, RAD51C, RAD51D, STK11 and TP53 variants for breast cancer risk assessment in adults is considered established.
-It may be considered a useful diagnostic option when criteria are met.
+The safety and effectiveness of testing for ATM, CDH1, BARD1, CHEK2, NFI, PTEN, RAD51C, RAD51D, STK11 and TP53 variants for breast cancer risk assessment in adults is considered established.
+It may be considered a useful diagnostic option when indicated.

 Inclusionary and Exclusionary Guidelines